Do you have to claim student loans on taxes?

 A 529 savings plan is designed for education expenses.
 This plan is tax-free and can be used to pay for qualified education expenses.
 When setting up this plan, a beneficiary is identified, and funds can be used for their expenses.

 A withdrawal will be considered tax-free if it is used for qualified expenses.
-However, suppose the withdrawal is not for qualified expenses.
-In that case, you are expected to pay income taxes on the withdrawal and a 10% penalty.
+However, if the withdrawal is not for qualified expenses, you are expected to pay income taxes on the withdrawal, and you’ll have to pay a 10% penalty.

-How student loan forgiveness can affect your taxes
+How to report student loan interest on your taxes

 Student loans can be confusing, and so can taxes.
-With so many credits or tax options available, make sure you check with your tax preparer before filing to see if you qualify for any student loan tax credit or student loan tax breaks.
+With so many credits or tax options available, make sure you check with your tax preparer before filing to see if you qualify for any student loan tax credit or student loan tax breaks and ensure that you’ve claimed them correctly.

-You never know… You might be eligible for some great ways to save money or get a larger tax return!
+You might be eligible for some great ways to save money or get a larger tax refund!
+Regardless of tax refund status, consider mastering budgeting basics to save more and start building financial freedom this year.

 FAQ